amitchandna/amitchandna/README.md

 * Create a Neural Network to aid in decisioning (like a Data Scientist).

 ### About me:
-- 🔭 I’m currently working on a new [Agricultural DS project](https://github.com/amitchandna/agriculture)
+- 🔭 I’m currently working on a new [DS project](https://github.com/amitchandna/agriculture) that looks to leverage FAOSTAT data
 - 🌱 I’m currently learning how to make some more kickass dashboards to demonstrate my backend skills
 - 👯 I’m looking to collaborate on leveraging Neural Networks in a more real-time application.
 - 💬 Ask me about anything - if I know the answer I'll share it with you, if I don't I'll try to help us find the answer together